 - The privacy certificate should also include reference to archiving the data at the National Archive of Criminal Justice Data.

 Also, review the OJJDP research grantees presentation on the Archiving Orientation.

 The grantee may replace the project director (or project managers) and key program personnel designated in the application (generally principle investigators) only under compelling reasons.
 OJJDP must approve successors to key personnel, and such approval is contingent upon the grantee submitting appropriate information, including, but not limited to, a resume.
 OJP will not withhold approval unreasonably.
 Changes in other program personnel require only notification to OJP and submission of resumes, unless otherwise designated in the award document.

-OJJDP requires that grantees submit to OJJDP every 6 months in GMS reports that detail the progress they have made during the reporting period.
+OJJDP requires that grantees submit to OJJDP every 6 months reports that detail the progress they have made during the reporting period.
 A template of the elements that research project progress reports should address is available:

 - January 1 - June 30: Due July 30

 - July 1 - December 31: Due January 30

 Research Award Closeout

 The project period end date is the final date that the grantee can incur costs.
 (Grantees generally may request one no cost extension for as long as 12 months.
 See the DOJ Financial Guide.)

 OJJDP research grantees should start to prepare for closing out the grant award at least 3 months prior to the end date of their award.
 Grantees should start the formal closeout process as soon as the program is completed and/or they have spent all federal and matching funds.